mojavad/worker-functions/README.md

 ## Setup

-Using your preferred package manager, install the `worker-functions` package.
+Using your preferred package manager, install the `worker-functions` package, and `wrangler`, Cloudflare's command line tool for Workers.
 For example:

 ```
 yarn add worker-functions